Deducteam/lambdapi/doc/commands.md

 <!---------------------------------------------------------------------------->
 ### `inductive`

-The command `inductive` is used to define an inductive type.
-For example:
+The command `inductive` can be used to define an inductive type, its constructors and its associated induction principle if it can be generated.
+The name of the induction principle is the name of the type suffixed with "_ind".
+For generating the induction principle, we assume defined the following builtins:

+set builtin "Prop" ≔ ... // : TYPE
+set builtin "P"      ≔ ... // : Prop → TYPE

+For the moment, we only support first-order data types.

+Here, this is an example:
 ```
-inductive nat : TYPE ≔
+inductive Nat : TYPE ≔
- | z    : nat
+ | z    : Nat
- | succ : nat → nat
+ | succ : Nat → Nat
 ```
 is equivalent to:

 ```
-constant symbol nat  : TYPE
+symbol Nat  : TYPE
-constant symbol z    : nat
+constant symbol z    : Nat
-constant symbol succ : nat → nat
+constant symbol succ : Nat → Nat
-symbol nat_ind p : π (p 0) → (Πx, π (p x) → π (p (succ x))) → Πx, π (p x)
+symbol Nat_ind p : π (p 0) → (Πx, π (p x) → π (p (succ x))) → Πx, π (p x)
 ```
-The main goal is to generate automatically an induction principle (work in progress).
-For the moment there is only the induction principle on propositions, which has the name of the inductive principle suffixed by "_ind".
-That's why, you need to set up builtin "Prop" and "P".

 <!---------------------------------------------------------------------------->
 ### `theorem`